DWalz/sdi-25/docs/exercise13.md

 # Exercise 13: Working on Cloud-init

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise13) to view the solution in the repository.

 Now instead of using a shell script to install and initialize `nginx`, [`cloud-init`](https://cloudinit.readthedocs.io/en/latest/index.html) is used.
 Similarly to how Terraform is providing the capabilities to describe an architecture as code and let terraform